The Master of Education in Educational Leadership degree program prepares leaders to transform schools into places where teachers and students grow.

 Florida Southern College is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

-With practicum integrated throughout each of the five semesters, students are able to apply the concepts they learn throughout the program.
-Additionally, this shortens the duration of the program as typically an entire semester is dedicated solely to practicum.
+With the internship integrated throughout each of the five semesters, students are able to apply the concepts they learn throughout the program.
+This has the added benefit of shortening the duration of the program compared to programs that have a stand alone internship.

-Courses are offered in a combination of online and in-class formats that meet the needs of your busy schedule.
+Courses are offered in either online or face-to-face formats that meet the needs of your busy schedule.
+Since many of the students are working professionals, face to face courses are offered on Saturdays.

 The curriculum provides both practical knowledge and professional networking opportunities through partnerships with practitioners who work in the schools every day.